bbbradsmith/huffmunch/README.md

 # huffmunch

-A practical generic compression library for the NES or other 6502 platforms.
+A practical generic lossless compression library for the NES or other 6502 platforms.

 ## Usage